Afghanistan runs out of ballot papers as election turnout surprises

 The Independent Election Commission ordered voting to be extended by at least an hour, with ballot papers being dispatched where they were needed for people to vote for a successor to President Hamid Karzai.

-Organizers of the vote - meant to be the first democratic handover of power in Afghan history - had feared that a low turnout and Taliban violence would derail the election but as polling stations began to close, those fears had not materialized.
+Organisers of the vote - meant to be the first democratic handover of power in Afghan history - had feared that a low turnout and Taliban violence would derail the election but as polling stations began to close, those fears had not materialised.

 "People did not expect this number of people to come out to vote," Toryalai Wesa, governor of the southern city of Kandahar, told reporters.
 "They though the turnout would be similar to the past and that's why they sent fewer voting materials this time."